Everything you need to know about the best things to do in Chiang Rai, Thailand.

 - Opening hours: 4pm-11pm

-READ MORE: Take a trip to see the best things to do in Pai when you’re in town!
+READ MORE: Be sure to look into the best things to do in Koh Phangan when you’re in town!

 13) Discover Chiang Rai’s Waterfalls